-Funds held at the Community Foundation for Southwest Washington (CFSW) are pooled with other assets managed by CFSW and are invested in debt and equity securities.
-The Trust has not granted variance power to CFSW.
+Funds held at the Community Foundation for Southwest Washington (CFSW) at December 31, 2016 are pooled with other assets managed by CFSW and are invested in debt and equity securities.
+The Trust did not grant variance power to CFSW.
+The account was closed in 2017.